databrary/design/UX-eval-scope.md

 	- Explore spreadsheet data by filtering
 		- Filter by at least two fields (e.g. age, gender, race, condition)
 		- Access NIH enrollment report
-- Download interesting content
+- Task: Download the following types of content
-	- Highlights (individually or all)
+	- A single highlight
+	- A session zip
-	- Volume zip (whole or partial)
+	- Whole volume zip
 	- Volume spreadsheet (CSV)

 ## Data management

-** Our goal: getting labs to provide complete metadata and to do it correctly ** ** How easy is it switch between edit and view mode to review volume/session **
+** Our goal: getting labs to provide as much metadata as possible and to do it correctly ** ** How easy is it switching between edit and view mode to review volume/session **

-- Create volume and complete overview tab with basic information
+- Task: Create volume and complete overview tab with basic information
 	- Add volume keywords
-- Manage access
+- Task: Manage access
-	- Add collaborators *how to tell them who to add?*
+	- Add collaborators ("Gladys Chan" "Vicky Foo")
+	- Give them read access and read-write access respectively.
-- Set up spreadsheet
+- Task: Set up how your study would be presented, based on the provided spreadsheet
+- Task: Find more information about organizing data in Databrary from the User guide
-- Create new session, enter metadata
+- Task: Create new session in spreadsheet, enter metadata
-- Upload files to a session
+- Task: Upload files (provided) to a session
-- Position files and records in a session
+- Task: Position files in chronological order, and records accordingly in a session
-- Add keywords to a session
+- Task: Add keywords to a session
-- Delete and undelete a file
+- Task: Delete and undelete a file
-- File history:
+- Task: Replace a file
-	- Access a previous version
+- Task: Session history: Download the previous version of the file you just replaced
-- Volume history:
+- Task: Volume history
-	- Track changes in basic information
+	- Review the changes you've made in basic information
-	- Review changes in access
+	- Review the changes you've made in access
-- Review the "volume completion meter" tab for anything else you can do on the volume
+- Task: Review the "volume completion meter" tab for anything else you can do on the volume
 	- Follow instruction for creating highlight from session video file

-## PI dashboard

-- Manage affiliates
-- Review existing volumes
-- Review changes to authorizations and access
+- Task: Share the volume with the Databrary community

-## Affiliate dashboard
+## Dashboard

-- View authorization(s)
+- Affiliate Task: View authorization(s) - who has sponsored you
-- Find studies you have lab access to
-	- Understand what level of access you have
+- Affiliate Task: Find out what studies you have access to through your sponsor, and what level of access you have

-# Useful links

-- User guide
-- FAQs
-- Use cases
+- PI Task: Manage affiliates
+	- Find out which affiliate is set to expire the soonest.
+	- Change the expiration to a month later.
+- PI Task: Review the volume you just created, note that it is shared, note your access level to the volume